Working with industry

 Avalia Immunotherapies is developing immunotherapies that support the treatment of cancers and other diseases.
 Investigators Professor Gavin Painter from the Ferrier Research Institute and Professor Ian Hermans from the Malaghan Institute of Medical Research have patented a new immunotherapy technology and are working with Avalia Immunotherapies to further advance the technology and progress it to clinical trials.

 Sapvax LLC was founded in 2016 and is developing a pipeline of products for the treatment of different cancers, with an initial focus on tumours expressing NY-ESO-1.
-Professors Dame Margaret Brimble and Rod Dunbar are the academic founders of this company, which is headquartered in the USA, and in 2018 they continued to consult and carry out contract research for the company.
+Professors Dame Margaret Brimble and Rod Dunbar are the academic founders of this company, which is headquartered in the USA.
+In 2020-21 they continued to consult and carry out contract research for the company.